 A move towards a collaborative culture requires a change of culture.
-From our 20 years’ experience of working within complex and challenging projects in the construction and infrastructure, engineering, nuclear, pharmaceutical and other key industry sectors, Acorn Coaching has identified ten key collaborative behaviours that should be demonstrated by the key leaders of collaborative frameworks and projects.
+From over 20 years’ experience of working within complex and challenging projects in the construction and infrastructure, engineering, nuclear, pharmaceutical and other key industry sectors, Acorn has identified ten key collaborative behaviours that should be demonstrated by the key leaders of collaborative frameworks and projects.

 Acorn’s Top Ten Collaborative Behaviours